planval/infopoint-energy/README.md

-# regiosuisse Tools
+# infopoint-energy Tools

-Welcome to the regiosuisse Tools Collection!
+Welcome to the infopoint-energy Tools Collection!

 This repository houses a variety of tools provided by [regiosuisse](https://regiosuisse.ch).
 While the issue tracker is currently disabled, we encourage you to reach out to [our team](https://regiosuisse.ch/regiosuisse-team) with any questions or feedback you may have.